Gov. Jared Polis Issues New Mask Mandate For The Entire State Of Colorado

 The number of hospitalizations is also starting to increase once again.

-Polis has taken to social media to use comic photos, infographics, and obscene language to get his mask point across and earlier this week said he was hoping he wouldn’t have to take this action.

-Polis also issued a two week pause on new variances on coronavirus restrictions to counties across the state.
+Also on Thursday, Polis announced he has issued a two week pause on issuing new variances of coronavirus restrictions to counties across the state as a further effort to slow the spread of COVID-19.

 Polis can mandate all he wants, it doesnt mean anything because its not legal, or enforceable by law.